andrewilf/Battleship/README.md

 Battleship is a turn based game where two players are trying to sink the opposing players fleet.
 Each player has 5 ships in their fleet of varying sizes and take turns to targets coordinates on the opponents board.
 Any time a player hit a segment of an opposing ship, they get to attack again.
 A ship is sunk when all parts of it have been hit by the opponent.

+Most of the visual features of this game were done with mostly vanilla javaScript and JQuery.

 # Technologies used:
 - HTML
 - CSS